radRoy/cloud/README.md

 - z, y, x of `patch_shape` have to be >64 each (verify)
 - y and x of `patch_shape` have to be the same (verify)
 - in the `train_config.yml` at `pytorch-3dunet/resources/3DUnet_lightsheet_boundary/`, there are patch and stride shapes for train val loaders.
-They have to be the same (verify)
-- patch shape's z, y, x each has to be the same multiple of the stride shape's z, y, x, respectively
+They have to be the same (verify) have - patch shape's dimensions z, y, x each has to be the same multiple of the stride shape's z, y, x, respectively

 Study of patch and stride shapes:
 ```bash